Back

 of users* completed bulk actions on their first attempt.

-repetitive task reduced with bulk actions, saving significant time
+of users* report repetitive task reduced with bulk actions, saving significant time.

 Passation Synerg'hetic